jannisteunissen/streamer_1d/README.md

 Running the code:

-    $ ./streamer_1d cfg_example_1.txt
+    $ ./streamer_1d example_N2.cfg
-    $ ./streamer_1d cfg_example_2.txt
+    $ ./streamer_1d example_Ar.cfg

 Options are specified in the configuration files that are passed as argument.
 You can also specify multiple configuration files, like:

-    $ ./streamer_1d cfg_example_1.txt my_other_options.txt
+    $ ./streamer_1d a.cfg b.cfg

 The later files will then override earlier options.
-In each configuration file, you can specify a different "sim_name" variable.
-These names will be appended to each other for the output.
+Individual parameters can be also be passed:

+    $ ./streamer_1d example_N2.cfg -end%time=1e-9

 Program options
 ==

-Please have a look at the provided example configuration files.
+Please have a look at the provided example configuration files for all the settings.

 Program output
 ==

 Output files are stored in the "output" directory.
-The filename consists of several parts:
+The file names consists of several parts:

-    [sim_name]_[model_name]_[number].txt
+    [output]_[model_name]_[number].txt

-So if sim_name is "test", and you use a particle model, then the first output will be
+So if `output%filename` is "output/test", and you use a particle model, then the first output will be

-    test_p_1.txt
+    test_particle_000001.txt

-For the fluid model with the local field approximation "fl" is added, and for the fluid model with the energy equation "flee" is added.
-The columns in these files specify the:
+For the fluid model with the local field approximation "fluid" is added.
+The files contain a header that describes what they store.
+For fluid simulations, the columns are:

 1. position (m)
 2. electric field (V/m)
 3. electron density (1/m3)
 4. positive ion density (1/m3)
-5. negative ion density (1/m3)
-6. energy density (eV/m3)
-7. mean energy (eV)

-(This information is also listed in the header of the output files.)
+5. potential (V)

-For example, to plot the electron density with **gnuplot**:
+To plot the electron density with **gnuplot**:

     gnuplot
-    plot "test_part_1.txt" u 1:3
+    plot "output/example1_fluid_000001.txt" u 1:3

-Todo
-==

-* Add example transport data for energy equation model